 “Tell me about her.
 Did you love her?”

 “Yes.”
 I answered quickly.
 Although I felt it was necessary to clarify that my mother was still alive, since he phrased his question in the past tense.
 “I do.”

-My confusion must have been evident.
-As I looked at Martin I began searching my mind for the vision of my mother, and to my surprise I could not recall her face.
+I searched my mind for the vision of my mother, and to my surprise I could not recall her face.